Know Your Rights

 However, whether you write credit report dispute letters or try online credit repair this can be a long and frustrating process.
 You must know which of the 3 credit bureaus, perhaps all 3, have the item listed.
 Not all creditors report to all 3 credit bureaus.
 Then you need to know what information to put in the credit report dispute letter.
 In other words, why are you disputing it?
 If the item does belong to you what are your grounds for dispute?
 Then what if the creditor does respond to the 3 credit bureaus and verify the accuracy of that item?
 Most people will give up at this point and live with the negative item on their credit history report for 7 to 10 years.

 But you don’t have to wait 7 to 10 years even if the creditor does verify that the item belongs to you.
 A reputable credit repair specialist with a good track record of success knows how to dispute items on your behalf and does not give up after one dispute.
-There are over 2 dozen different dispute codes or reasons for the dispute that can be used.
+Under credit repair law there are specific codes or reasons for the dispute that can be used.
 However, the 3 credit bureaus do not publish these codes and only very few are known to the general public.
 So, if you do not know the right code, or do not attach a code to your dispute, the 3 credit bureaus will assign one to your dispute for you before they send it off to the creditor for verification.
 However, a solid credit repair specialist does know the right codes and therefore has a far better success rate in getting items removed than do individuals on their own doing self credit repair.

 You want to look for a company that has a lengthy track record.
 Many companies have popped up in the last few years to take advantage of the number of people that want to erase bad credit and need this service.
 The company should be rated by the Better Business Bureau.